Skip to content

 To ensure antiques and high-value items, such as jewellery, are kept safe

-You may be charged additional fees for moving awkward or large items out of windows
+You may be charged additional fees for moving awkward or large items, like pianos or hot tubs, especially if items have to be lifted through windows

 These can mount up if there’s a lot to unload and you’re moving to a major city where parking is likely to be highly restricted